mmikkel/CacheFlag-Craft3/README.md

 ## Requirements and installation

-**This plugin requires Craft CMS 3.5.0-RC1 or later.
+**This plugin requires Craft CMS 3.7.0, 4.0.0-beta.4 or later.**

 Craft installs using Craft CMS 3.4.x or below should install Cache Flag v.
 1.0.4:** `composer require mmikkel/cache-flag:1.0.4`

 To install the plugin, follow these instructions: